 Third Line Medication for Pancreatic Cancer Patients

-According to research from UI Cancer Center led by Ajay Rana, PhD, Endowed Professor and Director of Research in the Department of Surgery at the University of Illinois College of Medicine and Co-Leader of UI Cancer Center’s Translational Oncology Program, long-term treatment of pancreatic cancer using the chemotherapy drug gemcitabine leads to extensive reprogramming of the pancreatic tumor microenvironment, sensitizing tumors to the benefit of a multi-drug immunotherapy regimen.
+According to research from the Cancer Center led by Ajay Rana, PhD, Endowed Professor and Director of Research in the Department of Surgery at the University of Illinois College of Medicine and Co-Leader of the Cancer Center’s Translational Oncology Program, long-term treatment of pancreatic cancer using the chemotherapy drug gemcitabine leads to extensive reprogramming of the pancreatic tumor microenvironment, sensitizing tumors to the benefit of a multi-drug immunotherapy regimen.

 Pancreatic ductal adenocarcinoma (PDAC) — the most common form of pancreatic cancer — is projected to be the second leading cause of cancer-related death in the United States, with an overall five-year survival rate of less than 9%.
 Patients are often diagnosed in late clinical stages and are seldom eligible for surgery, since the disease has already spread throughout the body.

 As a result, most cases are predominantly managed through chemotherapy, which improves survival, though nearly all tumors have or will develop some degree of drug resistance.
 Therefore, median survival remains low — 6 to 12 months.